chelovekgenek/titanbay-code-challenge-squid-game-main/README.md

 ### Candidate notes

 - Never seen the series;
 - Unclear condition for deaths.
 Who should own a prize after a player's death?
-A guard who killed him?
+A guard who killed him or a last player who is alive?

 ### Improvements